danilo270/Pizza_klijent_server/README.md

 # Pizza_klijent_server
-Run fist the server file so u can load the multiple clients.
+Run fist the server file then client so u can load the multiple clients.